 Payments are managed by Studylink on behalf of the Scholarships and Awards team.
 When you receive a scholarship, StudyLink confirms with your tertiary provider that you are enrolled.
 StudyLink then pays your course fees directly to your tertiary provider.

-If you receive a TeachNZ Scholarship, to pay back public funding, you are required to teach in a New Zealand state or state-integrated schools for a stipulated time after you graduate.
+If you receive a TeachNZ Scholarship, to pay back public funding, you are required to teach in a New Zealand licensed ECE centre, state or state-integrated schools for a stipulated time after you graduate.
 This is what we call a ‘bond period.’
 Typically, a bond period is two years for every year a scholarship is received.
-If your application is successful we will send you the Terms and Conditions of the Scholarship Agreement, which will outline your bond period and further information.
+Career Changer recipients should be aware that they may be required to teach for six years to complete their bonding obligations.